 Many people climb Ben Nevis as part of the National Three Peaks Challenge, an epic long-distance challenge in the UK, to raise money for charity.

 You will need good stamina for hiking over several hours.
 The best training that you can do before the climb is any walking or aerobic activity – so cycling, running and hiking is all great.
 But be sure to include some hill training within your schedule as the first half of your Ben Nevis climb is pretty much ALL uphill!

 Top tips for hiking Ben Nevis solo

-- Be prepared for the hike with the right clothes and equipment
+- Be prepared for the hike with the right clothes and equipment.
+Do not wear trainers.

 - Pack extra warm layers to put on at the top (it’s cold!)